kagam1nonly/data-structures-algorithm-using-java/out/production/data-structures-algorithm-using-java/README.md

 ## Quick Sort

 [Quick Sort](/QuickSort.java) is a sorting algorithm that divides the array into smaller subarrays, sorts them independently, and then combines them.
 It has an average-case time complexity of O(n log n) and is widely used due to its efficiency.

+## Linked List
+A linked list is a linear data structure consisting of a sequence of elements, where each element points to the next element in the sequence.
+Unlike arrays, linked lists do not have a fixed size, and elements can be efficiently inserted or removed from any position in the list.
+There are different types of linked lists, such as singly linked lists, doubly linked lists, and circular linked lists, each with its own set of properties and operations.

+## Stack
+A stack is a linear data structure that follows the Last-In, First-Out (LIFO) principle, meaning that the last element added to the stack is the first one to be removed.
+It supports two main operations: push, which adds an element to the top of the stack, and pop, which removes the top element from the stack.
+Stacks are commonly used in algorithms involving recursive function calls, expression evaluation, and backtracking.

+## Queue
+A queue is a linear data structure that follows the First-In, First-Out (FIFO) principle, meaning that the first element added to the queue is the first one to be removed.
+It supports two main operations: enqueue, which adds an element to the back of the queue, and dequeue, which removes the front element from the queue.
+Queues are commonly used in algorithms involving breadth-first search, task scheduling, and asynchronous processing.

 ## Contribution